ivan-poltavskiy/news-aggregator/Specification.md

 Also, there is no need to specify keywords or sort by date.
 In this case, all news from the specified resources will be displayed.

-# Unresolved issues

- - The functionality for parsing HTML pages has not been finalized, as there is a unification issue for all pages with this type.